mediafinger/chimera_http_client/README.markdown

 * `cache` - optionally overwrite the cache store set in `Connection` in any request
 * `retries` - optionally overwrite the number of retries set in `Connection` for this request
 * `retry_delay` - optionally overwrite the retry delay set in `Connection` for this request
+* `serializer` - optionally overwrite the body serializer set in `Connection` for this request
 * `monitoring_context` - pass additional information you want to collect with your instrumentation `monitor`

 Example: